Close-up of a person's ankle secured with an electronic monitoring device

 SCRAM bracelets detect alcohol transdermally, meaning through the skin.
 This is possible due to the way alcohol is metabolized.
 Our liver breaks down over 90% of alcohol and the rest is metabolized and eliminated through our breath, urine, and sweat.
 SCRAM bracelets monitor alcohol consumption through our sweat, but what if we’re not sweating?

 The monitoring system samples insensible perspiration, which is present on our skin even though we may not feel it.
-The bracelet provides an effective way to ensure continuous monitoring that is also noninvasive and automatic.
+It’s an effective way to ensure continuous monitoring that is also non-invasive and automatic.

 Every 30 minutes, the SCRAM bracelet samples perspiration to detect alcohol consumption and sends a report to the monitoring agency.
 SCRAM CAM bracelets are also equipped with a GPS tracker.
 If alcohol consumption is detected, the information is sent to the court or supervising officer.
-Let's look more closely at what exactly they're used for and how.
+Let's take a closer look at what exactly they're used for.

 What Are Alcohol Ankle Monitors Used For?

 Alcohol ankle monitors are most commonly used in the criminal justice system.
-They may also be used in connection with alcohol use disorder or substance use disorder treatment, most of the time when a crime has been committed.
-Certain specific cases commonly require the use of alcohol ankle monitors:
+They may also be used after alcohol use disorder or substance use disorder treatment, most of the time in connection to a crime that was committed.
+Specific cases that commonly require the use of alcohol ankle monitors include the following:

 • Driving under the influence (DUI).
 DUIs are the most frequent situations in which alcohol ankle monitors are used.
-A DUI is a serious crime and one of the leading causes of traffic crashes and fatalities.
-Continuous alcohol monitoring is effective in preventing reoffense, as it alerts law enforcement if alcohol consumption is detected.
+It's a serious crime and is one of the leading causes of traffic crashes and fatalities.
+Continuous alcohol monitoring is effective in preventing re-offense, as it alerts law enforcement if alcohol consumption is detected.

 • Alternative sentencing program.
 In some cases, alcohol monitoring bracelets can be used as an alternative sentencing program.
-Instead of serving jail time, an offender will be released on the condition they wear an alcohol monitoring bracelet.
-If this option is available, the time length it must be worn varies depends on the crime and its severity.
-It is often used in conjunction with court-ordered substance use treatment.
+Instead of serving jail time, an offender will be released on the condition of wearing an alcohol monitoring bracelet.
+If this option is available, the time length it should be worn varies depending on the crime and severity and are often used in conjunction with court-ordered substance use treatment.

 Other methods of detecting alcohol consumption include breathalyzers, hair tests, blood tests, and urine tests.
 These can be used to determine specific BAC levels, consumption habits, and prove short-term sobriety for other forensic applications or employment screening.
 Alcohol monitoring bracelets are most applicable in the criminal justice realm due to their continuous monitoring mechanism.
 As the devices are used for such important purposes, how can we be sure that they're accurate?